Iress (ASX:IRE) says its still on the road to recovery in 2026, so is the decline investor denial or fear over Iran?

 A better future lies ahead of IRESS, but is it a BUY?

 Iress may not be the best growth opportunity on ASX, but there’s no doubt it is in better shape than a couple of years ago and still has more to show from the efforts management has undertaken to turnaround the business.
-Whether or not investors should buy the stock depends on their own circumstances and investment goals.
-We wouldn’t, though, given the 1.8x PEG multiple, which is pretty steep, in our view.
+Its multiples look reasonable too.
+That’s all the good news.

 Blog Categories